 When you are finally ready to get a Manitoba driver’s licence you will discover that this step can be an exciting and rewarding decision.
 Just think.
 No more walking or trying to arrange a ride when the weather is cold, snowy, windy or wet.
 Finally you be able to get behind the wheel of a vehicle and travel according to your needs and schedule.
 At last you will be getting a taste of the independence and freedom that a driving licence offers.

-Do you qualify for a Manitoba driver’s license?
+Do you qualify for a Manitoba driver’s licence?
 The best thing to do is to check out the basic requirements and make sure that you are able to meet each one.

-In order to get a driver’s license Manitoba officials want you to know the following information:
+In order to get a driver’s licence Manitoba officials want you to know the following information:

 You need to be a current resident of the Manitoba province.

 If you are a Manitoba high school student and enrolled in a formal driver’s education course at your school then you could be eligible to apply for your learner’s licence when you are only 15 ½ years old.